Mmaz1988/xle-glueworkbench-interface/README.md

 # Running the system

-The next step is to navigate to the top-level folder of the project via some shell (e.g. Terminal for MacOS, PowerShell for Windows) (the top level folder contains the xlerc file).
+The next step is to navigate to the top-level folder of the project (it contains the xlerc file) via some shell (e.g. Terminal for MacOS, PowerShell for Windows).
-Then simply run XLE.
+Then run XLE.
 The result should look something like the following:

 ```
 lap0987:gluegrammar red_queen$ xle